How to create an audience campaign

 - For the appropriate industry, click Target or Exclude.

-With job function targeting, you can show your ads only to people who have specific kinds of jobs (according to their LinkedIn profiles).
-You can also exclude people who have specific kinds of jobs from seeing your ads.
+With job function targeting, you can target your ads to be more (or less) likely to appear for people who most recently had specific kinds of jobs (according to their LinkedIn profiles).

 - Search or browse for a type of job function.

 - For the appropriate job function, click Target or Exclude.

 As you add and edit targets, pay attention to the Possible monthly impressions meter on the right side of the page.
 This will estimate how many people would be eligible to see your ads based on your targeting criteria.